2022 UEFA Champions League final chaos: Post-match

 Following the match, large groups of thugs attacked, mugged, and robbed both sets of supporters, actions which were strategically organised by the perpetrators.
 Eye-witnesses said gangs of youths were "roaming around outside" the stadium waiting for fans to leave following the full-time whistle.
 French police arrested 68 people in total, while a reported 238 people received medical attention.
-MMA fighter, Paddy Pimblett who was at the match compared the events after the game to scenes from the American dystopian film The Purge with large groups of men armed with machetes, knives, bars and bats.
+MMA fighter Paddy Pimblett, who was at the match, compared the events after the game to scenes from the American dystopian film The Purge, alleging that there were "large groups of men armed with machetes, knives, bars and bats".
 According to the testimony of a police officer in Le Figaro, there was mass sexual assault.
-The secretary of Liverpool's disabled supporters' group told BFM TV that he saw the sexual assault of a disabled young woman.
+The secretary of Liverpool's disabled supporters group told BFM TV that he saw the sexual assault of a disabled young woman.

 Response

 Clubs

 Immediately after the match, Liverpool requested a formal investigation into the causes of the issues.
 Liverpool chief executive officer Billy Hogan described the stadium entry and security issues, in addition to the treatment of supporters, as "absolutely unacceptable", said accusations being aimed at Liverpool supporters were "deeply hurtful", and continued to defend the behaviour of Liverpool supporters.
 By 31 May, the club had received over 5,000 responses after requesting experiences and issues encountered.

 On 3 June, Real Madrid followed suit, requesting that "what were the reasons that motivated that designation of the venue for the final and what criteria were taken into consideration taking into account what was experienced that day", and "answers and explanations to determine who were those responsible for leaving the fans unattended and defenceless", highlighting that video evidence showcased fans being "assaulted, harassed, mugged and robbed with violence".
-Former Liverpool player, Jason McAteer said that his wife and son had been attacked and robbed after the game with his wife’s blouse being ripped open and her watch stolen.
+Former Liverpool player Jason McAteer said that his wife and son had been attacked and robbed after the game with his wife's blouse being ripped open and her watch stolen.
 His son was kicked and his phone stolen.